 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-Snaking 140km along the South Coast NSW coastline, the Grand Pacific Drive via Sea Cliff Bridge is a stunning scenic drive from Sydney to Wollongong that continues all the way down to Kiama.
+Snaking 140km along the beautiful South Coast NSW coastline, the Grand Pacific Drive via Sea Cliff Bridge is a stunning scenic drive from Sydney to Wollongong that continues all the way down to Kiama.

 If you’re looking for a Sydney coastal drive that includes a number of South Coast NSW attractions, the Grand Pacific Drive should be top of your list.
 Drive stops include iconic Sea Cliff Bridge (the Wollongong ocean bridge elevated over the water), breathtaking Bald Hill lookout and a plenty of beachside villages, such as Austinmer and Thirroul.